julien-boudry/Condorcet/Docs/ApiReferences/Election Class/public Election--isRegisteredCandidate.md

 #### **strictMode:** *`bool`*
 Search comparison mode.
-In strict mode, candidate objects are compared strictly and a string input can't match anything.
+In strict mode, candidate objects are compared strictly and a string input cannot match anything.
 If strict mode is false, the comparison will be based on name.

 ### Return value: